Python-SIP/sip/sphinx/using.rst

 That's all there is to it.

-See `Building Your Extension with distutils`_ for an example of how to build this example using distutils.
+See :ref:`ref-distutils` for an example of how to build this example using distutils.

 .. [#] All SIP directives start with a ``%`` as the first non-whitespace
        character of a line.